“Highlights of Ancient Egypt”

 Meals: BB.

-Breakfast is included this morning at the hotel for those who added an extra night.
+Breakfast is included this morning at the hotel.
 Each person can leave at a time that is convenient for them.
-The hotel is right within the airport perimeter and there is a shuttle that will take you to whichever terminal you need to leave from.
+The hotel is right within the airport perimeter and there is a free shuttle that will take you to whichever terminal you need to leave from.
 You can also add additional activities today before leaving.

 ———-